n3ovice/mythic/markDown/index.md

       - 20 Kad takes the form of a darkly fascinating witch harlot
       - 22 Real and regular worship of Kad prevents natural death

-## Lands and Seas
+## Cities, Towns, Seas and Lands

 ### Grand Forest

-The Grand Forest, often called Mirwood, is the largest, oldest and most dense forest in the kingdom.
+The Grand Forest is the largest, oldest and most dense forest in the kingdom.
 It is home to creatures magical and mundane.

+  - Knowledge Check
+      - 5 It is often called *MirWood*
+      - 7 The best game is caught in the forest including the famous **Dire Elk** that is so loved by the [Royal Family](#the-royal-family)
+      - 10 Elves originally came from somewhere in the **grand forest**
+      - 13 The forest is haunted by deadly willow wisps that mesmerize their victims and draw them deeper into the dark woods
+      - 16 There are stones secret flagstones scattered around the forest that the druids use to navigate
+      - 22 The safest time to travel in the woods is when the harmless wisps light up the forest, between around **2AM** to just after **Dawn**

 ### Northern Sea